noodev8/ginger/ginger_library/project_rules.md

 1. **Header format required** - All API route files must include a standardized header
 2. **Complete specification** - Include method, purpose, request payload, success response, and return codes
 3. **Standard format** - Use the following template:

+### .env File Rules
+1. **Use .env file** - Store all environment variables in a .env file
+2. **Never commit .env file** - Do not commit the .env file to version control
+3. **Use environment variables** - Access environment variables using process.env.VARIABLE_NAME
+4. **Single env file** - Always only have one .env file and no others.
+No separate .env files for local or dev.
+Just a single .env file at project root

 ```
 =======================================================================================================================================